noghartt/blog/src/content/blog/paxos-made-simple-with-rust.md

 the consensus.
 Where every participant agrees on a single state, even if some actor fails.

-Consensus plays an important role in systems that need to bring data consistency around the current state.
-Some use cases where consensus brings a strong advantage are network agreement in a server cluster, database replications, and even in blockchain networks.
+Some use cases where consensus brings a strong advantage are network agreement in a server cluster, database replicati      ons, and even in blockchain networks.

 ## The Simple Paxos